-- a request for a brief statement regarding the individual's qualifications for serving as a reviewer. - a request that the reviewer indicate the relationship between the candidate and reviewer, - notification that the candidate will have an opportunity to read the letter of assessment, and - notification that third parties may review letters in the event of an EEOC or other investigation into a tenure or promotion decision - 5.
-Replies from the external reviewers are to be sent to the Chair of the Promotion and Tenure Committee. - 6.
-In the event that fewer than three letters are received from the chosen external reviewers, the candidate will be asked by the Chair of the Promotion and Tenure Committee to provide additional names.
-If the candidate is unable to do so, the Chair of the Promotion and Tenure Committee, in agreement with the Dean, will add more names and seek expedited letters of review.
+- a request for a brief statement regarding the individual's qualifications for serving as a reviewer - a request that the reviewer indicate the relationship between the candidate and reviewer - notification that the candidate will have an opportunity to read the letter of assessment

+- notification that third parties may review letters in the event of an EEOC or other investigation into a tenure or promotion decision - 5.
+Replies from the external reviewers are to be sent to the Department Head. - 6.
+In the event that fewer than three letters are received from the chosen external reviewers, the candidate will be asked by the Department Head to provide additional names.
+If the candidate is unable to do so, the Department Head, in agreement with the Dean, will add more names and seek expedited letters of review.
 This procedure is to be repeated as necessary.
 The portfolio to be considered by the Department Head, the Promotion and Tenure Committee, the Dean, and the Provost must contain at least three external review letters. - 7.
-The Chair will forward the letters to the Dean's office.
+The Department Head will forward the letters to the Dean's office.